Hector-bit/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+    The runtime complexity to acess an array is O(1) because arrays use an index to find an element.
+Adding/removing an element from the front of an array is O(n) and adding/removing from the back of an array is O(1).

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

+    The worst case scenario is a runtime of O(n) when you try to extend the storage size of a dynamic array.

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+    A single block carries an index, a list of transactions, proof to mine the block, and the hash to the previous block is connected to the current block like a chain.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+    Proofs are hard to compute but easy to check, it does this by using a hash algorithm.
+If the chain is attacked through

 ## Project Set Up